Parental Rights Attorney in Los Angeles

 If the parents break up before the declaration is signed, a mother may need to bring legal action in order to confirm paternity if the ex-partner refuses to sign the voluntary declaration.

-Parental Rights for Non-Biological Parents
+Parental Rights for Non-Biological Parents in Los Angeles

 A person that is not related to a child may be able to assume full legal and physical custody of a child.
 This may be the result of an adoption or it may happen when one spouse marries someone who is not the child’s biological parent.